djbckr/dbutils/pljson/README.md

 In general, you shouldn't need to access the tuple directly, but you can if you like.
 You can treat it like any other nested table object.
 If you want to iterate through the table, be aware that it could be "sparse" and so you want to use the appropriate [iteration method](http://docs.oracle.com/cd/E11882_01/appdev.112/e25519/composites.htm#BEIBJDBF).

+- `constructor function pljsonObject` is the no-value constructor to create this object.
 - `getIndex` returns the index offset of the named entry.
 If the entry doesn't exist, NULL is returned.
 - `getMember` returns the `pljsonElement` of the named entry.
 If the entry doesn't exist, NULL is returned.
 - `addMember` adds a `pljsonElement` to the entries.
 If the named entry already exists, it is overwritten.